-GROUNDWATER MONITORING IN SUFFOLK COUNTY (CONTINUED)
+GROUNDWATER MONITORING ON SUFFOLK COUNTY

 Since the mid-1970s the Suffolk County Department of Health Services (SCDHS) has had the ability to monitor the quality and quantity of its groundwater resources.
 Essential to this effort is the inhouse well drilling and the laboratory analytical capabilities of the SCDHS Public and Environmental Health Laboratory (PEHL).
 These resources are used effectively to assess impacts from known chemical spills and discharges to the aquifer, and also to trace back groundwater plumes to their suspected points of origin.
 A monitoring well network to assess long-term changes in our aquifer over time provides invaluable information regarding water quality trends and water table elevation fluctuations.
 Approximately 850 groundwater samples are collected and analyzed for a variety of contaminants each year.
-In addition to groundwater studies and monitoring, the in-house laboratory capacities allow the County to monitor public and private drinking water quality information on our aquifer.
+In addition to groundwater studies and monitoring, the in-house laboratory capacities allow the County to monitor public and private drinking water supplies.
+This ability provides essential public health protection as well as additional water quality information on our aquifer.
 Suffolk County is also in the process of working with a consultant to develop a Long Term Monitoring Plan to further evaluate the regional effectiveness of recent wastewater initiatives in the County.